Gracee-02/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17. Display lines containing the pattern “root” and 3 lines after them in the file
 18. Display all the lines in the file
 19. Display all lines of the file
+20. Replace all characters A and c from input to Z and e respectively.